daftintrovert/LLVM-Passes/README.md

 # LLVM-Passes
 Some common passes for the LLVM and how to use it to run over our intermediate generated .ll or .bc files

-Welcome to the LLVM project!
+Welcome to the LLVM project

 The LLVM project has multiple components.
 The core of the project is itself called "LLVM".
 This contains all of the tools, libraries, and header